Gertrude Amelia Mahorney: Later life

 In May 1914, she concluded her fourth year of teaching in Rockville, stopped to visit a friend at the Tuberculosis Hospital, and returned to Indianapolis.

 In March & April 1915, she wrote to Butler University President, T. C. Howe, inquiring about selling the lot that she owned in Irvington that had been her brother's.
 It was lot 8 in Chambers First Subdivision, facing E Michigan St. She was then renting a furnished room at 263 Eliot St in Detroit, Michigan.

-The known public record of her life ends in 1915.
+It appears that Gertrude married Charles Augustus Reed in 1915.
+The Indianapolis Star newspaper reported on 2 June 1915 that Gertrude M. Reed sold lot 8.
+After her marriage, Gertrude changed her reported age on official documents making herself 20 plus years younger.
+The Butler University Archives and the Irvington Historical Society in Indianapolis continue to research Gertrude; please contact them if you have information on her marriage or death.